muhammadtaqi/muhammadtaqi.github.io/assets/_posts/2017-08-15-programming-paradigms.md

   * _**Array:**_ Programming with powerful array operators that usually make loops unnecessary.

 Paradigms are not meant to be mutually exclusive; a single program can feature multiple paradigms!.

+**An imperative approach (HOW):** I see that table located under the Gone Fishin’ sign is empty.
+My husband and I are going to walk over there and sit down.

+**A declarative approach (WHAT):** Table for two, please.

+The imperative approach is concerned with HOW you’re actually going to get a seat.
+You need to list out the steps to be able to show HOW you’re going to get a table.The declarative approach is more concerned with WHAT you want, a table for two.

 We will use `python` to explore and practice because
 > _**Python**_ is multi-paradigm language: it supports _**imperative, OO and functional**_ programming paradigms.